OE4AMW/cx300-control/README.md

     mvn spring-boot:run

 The application will start and display a clock on the plugged-in Polycom CX300 phone.
 Keypresses and audio state are written to the console.
+If xdotool is installed, keypress-events are sent to the X-server - the CX300 acts as a numeric keypad!

+## Use as non-root
+Copy

+    99-myhid.rules

+to

+    /etc/udev/rules.d/

+and make sure that your user is the group 'plugdev'.